ab-muhammad-hamza/NumberDeck/README.md

 2. Choose an action (OBS control, window management, or custom shortcut)
 3. Click the power button in the app to start listening for keypresses
 4. Use your numpad to execute your configured actions!
+5. With Audio selection option, you can play any audio with NumberDeck

 ## 🖥️ Usage